platformsh/platformsh-docs/docs/src/administration/sso.md

 ## Service users

 If you have a service user with an email address under your SSO domain, e.g. `machine-user@example.com`, you can whitelist that user so that they will not be required to authenticate through your identity provider.

 Please open a support ticket if you need to whitelist a user.

+## SSO providers

+### Google

+{{< tiered-feature "Enterprise" >}}

+Enforce your users to authenticate with your OpenID Connect provider.
+Please open a support ticket to enable SSO with your OpenID Connect provider.

+### OpenId Connect

+{{< tiered-feature "Elite" >}}

+Enforce your users to authenticate with Google.
+Please open a support ticket to enable Google SSO.